The Best Mattress For Back Pain Isn’t What You’d Expect

 Getting a good night’s sleep is paramount to your health and wellbeing.

 If you can, sleep on your back.
 This will keep your spine in proper alignment.
 Whatever sleeping position you prefer, make sure your pillow and mattress provide enough support.
-Remember, a firmer mattress is usually better than a softer one.
+Remember that a firmer mattress is usually better than a softer one but the best mattress for back pain is one that keeps your spine in alignment.

 Lastly, get regular chiropractic adjustments to train your body to maintain good posture.